Thirty-nine Articles: Bishops' Book (1537)

 In August 1537, it was presented to the King who ordered that parts should be read from the pulpit every Sunday and feast day.
-Nevertheless, the King was not entirely satisfied and took it upon himself to make a revised Bishops' Book, which, among other proposed changes, weakened the original's emphasis on justification by faith.
+Nevertheless, the King was not entirely satisfied and took it upon himself to make a revised Bishops' Book, which, among other proposed changes, (Note: "Most notoriously, [Henry VIII] took it upon himself to improve the wording of both the Ten Commandments and the Lord’s Prayer.
+He wanted the final petition of the latter to read 'and suffer us not to be led into temptation' (rather than 'lead us not into temptation').
+And he amended the First Commandment ('Thou shalt have none other gods but me') to read 'Thou shalt not have nor repute any other God, or gods, but me Jesus Christ.'") weakened the original's emphasis on justification by faith.
 This revised version was never published.
 Because the Bishops' Book was never authorised by the Crown or Convocation, the Ten Articles remained the official doctrinal standard of the Church of England.